mbarcia/CSV-Payments-PoC/docs/annotations/pipeline-step.md

 - `grpcEnabled`: Whether to enable gRPC adapter generation for this step
 - `local`: Whether this step runs locally in the same process (default: false).
 When `true`, the step runs in the same application process without requiring gRPC communication, making it suitable for services that process data locally within the orchestrator.
 - `restEnabled`: Whether to enable REST adapter generation for this step
-- `runOnVirtualThreads`: Whether to offload server processing to virtual threads.

 ### Example